FunnyWolf/Viper/docs/en/training/index.md

-# blog
+# Training

-## Familiar with Viper
+## Basic Usage

-Demonstrate the basic usage method of Viper
+Demonstrate the basic usage methods of Viper.

-## Advanced skills
+## Advanced Skills

-Introduction to the construction of the action control chain of large-scale Internet celebrity teams and anonymous methods
+Introduce the advanced usage methods of Viper.